 Trade union access to the workplace:

+Currently, trade unions have no general right to enter workplaces to recruit and organise members (subject to limited exceptions).
 The Bill sets out a new procedure whereby listed trade unions can request access to the workplace by union officials for the purposes of meeting, representing, recruiting or organising workers (whether or not they are members of a trade union) and to facilitate collective bargaining.
 Such access cannot, however, be for the purpose of organising industrial action.

 Protection from detriment on grounds of industrial action:

-The Bill protects workers from being subjected to detriment by their employer, where the sole or main purpose was to prevent or deter the worker from taking protected industrial action or penalising the worker for doing so.
+The Bill protects workers from being subjected to a detriment by their employer, where the sole or main purpose was to prevent or deter the worker from taking protected industrial action or penalising the worker for doing so.
 This amendment is in response to a Supreme Court decision earlier this year that held that the absence of such protection was incompatible with the European Convention on Human Rights.